Reliable Time Prediction in the Markov Stochastic Block Model: Link Prediction

-\end{definition} Proposition~\ref{msbm:prop:consistance-BLP} shows that the MSBM classifier is consistent, meaning that given a training set, the probability of correct classification approaches - as the size of the training set increases - the best probability theoretically possible if the population distributions were fully known. \begin{proposition} (Consistency of the MSBM classifier) Let us consider $\gamma> \frac{5K}{2 \pi_m^2}$.
+where for all $\mathbf c_{1:n} \in [K]^n$ and for all $i\in [n]$, In Eq.\eqref{eq:link-esti}, $\hat Q$ (resp. $\hat P$) corresponds to the estimate of the connectivity matrix (resp. of the transition matrix) presented in Section~\ref{estimation}. \end{dfntn} Proposition~\ref{prop:consistance-BLP} shows that the MSBM classifier is consistent, meaning that given a training set, the probability of correct classification approaches - as the size of the training set increases - the best probability theoretically possible if the population distributions were fully known.
+Proposition~\ref{prop:consistance-BLP} is proved in Section~\ref{apdx:prop:consistance-BLP} of the Appendix. \begin{prpstn} (Consistency of the MSBM classifier) Let us consider $\gamma> \frac{5K}{2 \pi_m^2}$.
 Assume that $\alpha_n \log(n)\leq 1/L$.
 Then there exist three constants $a,b,b'>0$ such that for any $n$ satisfying